sailepradh/Meeting/Weekly Meetings/2017_JAN/Meeting_1.md

 ###### Project4: Eczema project

-* Ezema —> complex disease—> over hundred GWAS study
+* Eczema —> complex disease—> over hundred GWAS study
 * HiCap and RNA data on keratinocytes
 * Observe target genes that are associated with variants